 - Contact local media outlets and offer yourself as a guest on their shows.

 Figure out why you’re running.
 For a successful candidate, you need a message that resonates with voters.
 Take some time to think about what you want to accomplish if elected and what sets you apart from the other candidates.

 Know the office details you’re seeking, including the duties, power, budget, and history.
 It will not only make you a more informed candidate, but it will also help you articulate your vision to voters.

 - Know your district or state.

 Understanding the area you’re running in is just as important as knowing about the office itself.
 What are the key issues affecting voters?
 What are the hot-button topics?
-Being in touch with your constituents is critical to winning their support on election day.
+Contacting your constituents is critical to winning their support on election day.